adam-p/yesterday-i-learned/random.md

 1. "Target SDK version" is the level at which you can use the SDK's features. ["Min SDK version"][stackoverflow 14] is the level at which you, the developer, have made sure the app still works by handling missing features properly.
 1. [Refried beans][wikipedia 198] is cooked and mashed, not fried.
 1. Alec Guinness (Ben Kenobi) died ages ago (2000).
 He was old enough to experience the Jedi purge and two other world wars.
-1. [Adding automatic transmission fluid does not clean your engine][reddit 60]; not sure why it must be said.
 1. There are more binary stars (orbits around another star) than unary stars.
 1. [Common sense][reddit 61] is ordering things from a fast food restaurant only if the ingredients appear in more than one item, which makes sure they are fresh.
-1. The "only male child"s of the world are people who, since the beginning of life,
 1. Moscow, in its native tongue, sounds like "MOSKva".
 1. A [perennial plant][wikipedia 199] is a plant that lives for more than two years.
 Other terms are annuals (one year) and biennials (two years).
 1. [Homeless people are still eligible for OHIP][answers 2], but you should talk to Salvation Army about this, who supposedly helps with homeless matters.